Duke of Buccleuch collection

 The art collection of the Duke of Buccleuch is mostly European.
 The holdings, principally collected over a period of 300 years, comprise some 500 paintings, 1,000 miniatures and an enormous selection of objets d'art including furniture, porcelain, armour, jewellery and silverwork.
-The vast majority of the collection is divided between three principal locations: Bowhill House, Drumlanrig Castle and Boughton House.
+The vast majority of the collection is divided between three principal locations: Bowhill House, Drumlanrig Castle, both in Scotland, and Boughton House in England.